-What you must pay when you get these Services that are covered for you services limited to: Inpatient Mental health Services Inpatient Substance Use Disorder Services (Level IV) Please refer to page 83 under "Inpatient Hospital Care," and page 90 under "Opioid Treatment Program" for additional benefit information.
+Services that are covered for you What you must pay when you get these services

+Please refer to page 81 under "Inpatient hospital care," and page 88 under "Opioid treatment program services" for additional benefit information.

 This benefit is covered by the plan under the Medicare and MassHealth (Medicaid) benefit.

-Behavioral Health - Outpatient Services You pay \$0 for covered services Mental health and substance use disorder services provided in person in an ambulatory care setting such as a mental health center or Before you receive these services, you must substance use disorder clinic, hospital first obtain a referral from your PCP. outpatient department, community health center, or practitioner's office.
-Services include, but are not limited to: Standard Outpatient Services
+Behavioral Health - Outpatient Services

+Mental health and substance use disorder services provided in person in an ambulatory care setting such as a mental health center or substance use disorder clinic, hospital outpatient department, community health center, or practitioner's office.
+Services include, but are not limited to: You pay \$0 for covered services Before you receive these services, you must first obtain a referral from

+Standard Outpatient Services your PCP.

+Family Consultation

+Case Consultation

+Diagnostic Evaluation

+Dialectical Behavioral Therapy (DBT)

+Psychiatric Consultation on an Inpatient Medical Unit

+o Medication Visit

+Couples/Family, Group and/or Individual Treatment

+Inpatient-Outpatient Bridge Visit

+o Acupuncture Treatment

+Opioid Replacement Therapy

+Ambulatory Detoxification

+Psychological Testing

+Recovery Coaching

+Recovery Support Navigators (RSN)